 Determining Fault in a Premises Liability Claim

 An extensive accident investigation should be conducted as soon as possible after the injury to determine fault in a slip and fall accident.
-The burden of proof in this type of liability case is on the accident victim.
+The burden of proof in this type of liability case is on the injured party.

 It is important to take pictures of the area where you fell and record when you contacted your landlord about any repairs and his response.
 You should take photos immediately because conditions can change quickly, especially with weather-related accidents.
 You may also need a copy of your lease to determine who is responsible for the maintenance of specific areas.
 Consult with a Bloomington premises liability lawyer who is experienced in handling this type of personal injury claim as soon as possible.